5-Star Nursing Home

 Fee Campsites - some with laundry facilities

-Library - The Potter County Library has books, magazines, videos, audios and wireless Internet access: Potter County Library Website
+Library - The Potter County Library has print books, e-books, magazines, videos, audios and wireless Internet access: Potter County Library Website and Potter County's Library on Facebook.

 1. Tour the Dakota Sunset Museum, home of the sacred Lakota Medicine Rock, and showcase for the history of Gettysburg and Potter County.
 A special treat is a cannon from the Battle of Gettysburg.
 Dakota Sunset Museum Website